This page contains a variety of stories, statistics, and quotes about people, places and events on the Oregon Trail and early-day Northwest.

 With more than 11,000 emigrants crossing on the Oregon Trail before the gold rush, traveling could be quite congested.
 Along the way, pioneers—like present day Americans—had the desire to communicate and developed their own type of information highway.

 Called the "Bone Express," a system was created for posting messages along the trail by writing on cloth, wood, and especially bones.
 With this method, westbound emigrants and "go-backs" (those who were eastbound) could leave messages, advertisements, directions and warnings to fellow pioneers.
 In one instance, the desire to communicate was inspired by love.
 John Johnson and Jane Jones, two young pioneers who were attracted to one another but separated by their disapproving parents, developed a system of writing to each other on buffalo skulls with the code name "Laurie."
 While some emigrants tampered with existing messages to insert their own opinions or humor, most remained untouched.
 One woman traveling in 1852 came across penciled messages from 1849.

 Native American Trade Fairs

-Great intertribal meetings took place at The Dalles on the Columbia River which were important events in the lives of the Plateau Indians.
-In the spring, before the salmon run, the Nez Perce often journeyed down the Snake and Columbia Rivers to the rapids at Celilo Falls and The Dalles.
+Great Intertribal meetings took place at The Dalles on the Columbia River which were important events in the lives of the Plateau Indians.
+In the spring, before the salmon run, the Nez Perce often journeyed down the Snake and Columbia rivers to the rapids at Celilo Falls and The Dalles.

 This was the home territory of the Wishrams, Wascos and other native peoples, and was the most important point of contact between the Coast and Plateau cultures.
 It was the cosmopolitan center of Northwest Indian life and the site of great month-long trade fairs.